danielo515/nix-darwin/pkgs/repo-cloner/README.md

 ## Important Notes

+- The tool clones the danielo515/nix-darwin repository
-- The tool assumes that the cloned repository (danielo515/nix-darwin) is itself a valid nix-darwin configuration
+- The tool assumes that the cloned repository is a valid nix-darwin configuration
 - No additional configuration files are created; the repository is used as-is
 - The tool will attempt to build and switch to the configuration using the hostname of your machine